 phenomena are not important!

 ADAPTIVE SIGNAL PROCESSING.
-Many adaptive algorithms get thrown of by very highly correlated input signals.
+Many adaptive algorithms get thrown off by very highly correlated input signals.
 For example, acoustic echo cancellation algorithms usually get thrown off by music or similar highly regular sounds.
 In this project, we built a model explaining why this happens, and also figured out a work around for certain cases.

 INTERMODULATION.
-Non-linear systems usually exhibit “intermodulation distortion” where more than one input oscillations combine in inharmonic ways to produce new frequencies in the spectrum.
+Non-linear systems usually exhibit “intermodulation distortion” where multiple input oscillations combine in inharmonic ways to produce new frequencies in the spectrum.
 Thus, if a system has some non-linearity, it's output will show many spurious peaks in the frequency spectrum.
 In this project, we created a method of detecting, from a spectrum with a large number of frequency peaks, which frequency peaks are fundamental, and which are intermodulations.

 ELECTROMAGNETIC FEM.
 Built our own FEM EM solver to cross-check Mie scattering calculations, and to be able to perform scattering calculations for irregular shaped objects.